YueLiPicasso/OCanrenTutorial/Main/peano/README.md

   of unknowns.
 - Analyzing how, in the context of a query, a relation searches for answers.
   - Reordering the conjuncts and disjuncts within the body of a relation definition to modify the way in which the relation searches for answers in a given query.
+- The way in which the `ocanren {}` quotation converts its content (which is a formula) into an expression built with names  provided by the module [Core](../../Installation/ocanren/src/core/Core.mli).